 Rooting on academic research, the co-founders have a strong conviction that scalability is one area that needs the greatest attention.

 Blockchain technology is no longer a niche computer science project, but a real and highly impactful innovation that must be developed with the same discipline as any other world-changing creations.

 With that said, Zilliqa has the potential to become one of the top blockchain developing blockchain networks in the crypto space – and definitely something to consider adding to your crypto portfolio.

 You can support Zilliqa by becoming a network node to secure and speed up the network even more.
 However, that is not such an easy task.

 Fortunately, simply holding ZIL in your crypto wallet is enough to get you started.
 Being a popular cryptocurrency, even world-renowned hardware wallet Ledger supports ZIL, making it easier than ever to securely store your investment in Zilliqa projects.

 Buying ZIL is quick and easy with us at Easy Crypto.
 Enjoy competitive rates, along with a variety of investment instruments when you sign-up with us.
 Our platform supports over 140+ cryptocurrencies including Zilliqa (ZIL).

 We also take pride in providing the utmost transparency with our rates, compared with other exchanges in the crypto space.
-And for those curious, read our empirical comparison of crypto exchanges below:

 Don’t forget to subscribe to our monthly newsletter.
 We deliver only the most relevant crypto-related news to you, once a month.
 No more cluttered inboxes!